Native American people and their stories.

 Over a period of time these people migrated further and further south.
 They adapted themselves to their environment – those living in the cold north became skilled hunters and fishermen, those living in the wooded areas built wooden houses and canoes while those in the hotter south grew corn and made houses from sun-dried bricks.
 There were hundreds of different tribal groups each adapting their lifestyle to the geographical and climatical region they inhabited.
-Those natives who were to become known as the Plains Indians initially inhabited the eastern river valley areas.
+Those native American people, who were to become known as the Plains Indians, initially inhabited the eastern river valley areas.

 The Arrival of Europeans

-When the first Europeans arrived in North America they believed they were in India and named the natives Indians, the name was to stick for nearly 500 years.
+When the first Europeans arrived in North America they believed they were in India and named the native American people “Indians”.
+The name was to stick for nearly 500 years.
 The arrival of Europeans posed problems for the native Americans.
 Some groups chose to co-exist with the Europeans and adapted themselves to a more European style of living.
 Others however, wanted to preserve their traditional way of life and moved to areas unwanted by the Europeans.